-- 1. Complex manual configuration With several network technologies at home, the users must configure the network manually.
+- 1. Complex manual configuration - With several network technologies at home, the users must configure the network manually.
 It requires a huge effort for typical home users and they often need the support of experts. - 2.
-Problems with dynamic networks Home heterogeneous networks may suffer from various run-time problems, leading to performance degradation or communication network outage.
-Because of high complexity in home heterogeneous networks, home users cannot easily find and solve network problems, and again they need the support of experts. - 3.
-Inefficient use of network resources Usually there are several alternative paths between senders and receivers in heterogeneous home networks.
-These paths differ in delays, reliability, throughput, etc. However, typical LAN protocols for home networks cannot select the best path for ongoing transmissions.
+Problems with dynamic networks - Home heterogeneous networks may suffer from various run-time problems, leading to performance degradation or communication network outage.
+Because of high complexity in home heterogeneous networks, home users cannot easily find and solve network problems, and again they need the support of experts. - Inefficient use of network resources Usually there are several alternative paths between senders and receivers in heterogeneous home networks.
+These paths differ in delays, reliability, throughput, etc. However, typical LAN protocols for - D3.3 Hybrid Network architecture for Tbps transmission and associated metrics definition for radio interface selection home networks cannot select the best path for ongoing transmissions.
 In addition, home networks cannot split traffic among different paths and support load balancing.